ToolJet/ToolJet/docs/docs/data-sources/redis.md

 - **Username**
 - **Password**

-Click on "Test" button to test the connection and click "Save" to save the datasource.
+Click on "Test" button to test the connection and click "Save" to save the data source.

 ## Redis Queries